 - Does your child know how to deal with bullying when it comes to food allergies?

-The school years can be some of the most fun and memorable experiences we have; following some of these back to school tips can help ensure your child’s first day back is no exception!
+School years are some of the most fun and memorable experiences; following some of these tips can help ensure your child’s first day back is no exception!

-BONUS: If your little one is going to school (or preschool) for the first time this year, make sure to read over 11 Tips for the First Day of School with Food Allergies we shared previously.
+BONUS: If your child is going to school (or preschool) for the 1st time, make sure to read over 11 Tips for the First Day of School with Food Allergies we shared previously.